All Episodes

 It may be who the elites are, but it's not who we are.

-I guarantee you the vast majority of people in this country don't like all this racial strife.
+I guarantee you, the vast majority of people in this country don't like all this racial strife.

 They don't like what's happening to the police.

-It's a it's the greatest country on earth, and we want as many people as possible to see that.
+We want as many people as possible to see that.

 The Democrat Party doesn't want people to be self-reliant.